List of Freedom Fighters of India who Died for Independence

 “Had this death been late by two days I would have attained more success before dying.
 Now that desire of mine remained unfulfilled.”

 12: Rajendra Lahiri (26 Years) – Rajendra was born in Pabna District, now in Bangladesh and while studying in college he joined H.R.A to overthrow British from India by aggressive means.
-He participated in Dakshineswar Bombing and afterwards escaped from site.
+He participated in Dakshineswar Bombing and afterward escaped from the site.
 He remained underground in Benaras as a student and after joining H.R.A executed famous Kakori Train Conspiracy.
 After a long trial he was found guilty in both the cases and he was hanged in Gonda district Jail on 17th December 1927.

 16: Mangal Pandey (29 Years) – Mangal Pandey was born in Ballia district of Uttar Pradesh and when he revolted against British, he was working as a sepoy for British Army.
 He is regarded as one of the few persons who initiated the great rebellion of 1857.
 He promised that he will kill the first Englishmen that he set eyes on and assassinated Lieutenant Baugh.
 After he was caught, he was hanged on 8th April 1857, 10 days before the scheduled date.
 Mangal Pandey is regarded as one of the first freedom fighters of India.

 17: Ram Prasad Bismil (30 Years) – Ram Prasad Bismil was born in Shahjahanpur district of Uttar Pradesh.
 He was the founding member of H.R.A.
-He was associated with Hindu organization “Arya Samaj” and Ashfaq ullah Khan was his best friend.
+He was associated with Hindu organization “Arya Samaj” and Ashfaq Ullah Khan was his best friend.
 He was famous for executing Mainpuri Conspiracy Case of 1918, and then the Kakori conspiracy of 1925.
-He was hanged under Kakori trial on 19th December 1927.
+He was hanged under the Kakori trial on 19th December 1927.
 Ram Prasad Bismil was great poet-writer of Urdu and Hindi language and he wrote many famous poems.
 While he was in Mainpuri he wrote Mainpuri Ki Pratigya (Vow of Mainpuri).
 The famous poem Sarfaroshi ki Tamanna was written by him.

-List of Freedom Fighters of India died Between The Ages of 31-40 Years:
+List of Freedom Fighters of India died Between The Ages of 31-40 Years

 1: Veer Bhai Kotwal (31 Years) – Veer Bhai Kotwal was born in Raigad District of Maharashtra.
 He carried out social and revolutionary work together in 1940’s.
-He created group known as “Kotwal Dasta” and destroyed electric pylons & railway tracks thereby paralyzing the industries and railways.
+He created a group known as “Kotwal Dasta” and destroyed electric pylons & railway tracks thereby paralyzing the industries and railways.
 To counter Veer Bhai’s attack British police announced a cash award of rupees 2500 for the arrest of Bhai Kotwal.
 On 2nd January 1943 when his Kotwal Dasta was shifting to another base police attacked his group.
-He was injured and killed in police encounter.
+He was injured and killed in a police encounter.
 He used to proudly say “live in my free country or in the heaven”.

-2: Roshan Singh (35 Years) – Roshan Singh was accused of Kakori Conspiracy case.
+2: Roshan Singh (35 Years) – Roshan Singh was accused of the Kakori Conspiracy Case.
 Born in Shahjahanpur district, Uttar Pradesh he was involved in revolutionary activities from his college days.
 He was arrested during the Non-Cooperation movement for shooting.
-During his last days he wrote famous letter to his brother which stated “The life of a man is the best creature of God and I have proved this by sacrificing it for my country.
+During his last days, he wrote the famous letter to his brother which stated “The life of a man is the best creature of God and I have proved this by sacrificing it for my country.
 I am the first man of my village who has glorified all of you”.
 He was hanged in Naini Jail of Allahabad on 19th December 1927.

 “Amra morbo, jagat jagbe” — “We shall die to awaken the nation“.

 4: Surya Sen (39 Years) – Surya Sen was a Bengali school teacher and he was famous for carrying out the Chittagong Armoury Raid.
-They planned to seize the armoury and then destroy the communication system of the city so that Chittagong can be isolated from rest of the India.
-When the British arrested all the person involved in Chittagong raid Surya Sen along with few revolutionaries escaped.
+They planned to seize the armory and then destroy the communication system of the city so that Chittagong can be isolated from rest of India.
+When the British arrested all the people involved in Chittagong raid Surya Sen along with few revolutionaries escaped.
 While he was hiding in one village the locals informed the police about Surya Sen. He was captured and then tortured brutally.
 British broke all his teeth with a hammer and pulled out all his nails.
 They broke all his limbs and joints.
 He died on 12th January 1934.

-5: Udham Singh (40 Years) – Udham Singh was born in Sangrur district of Punjab and he is commonly referred as Shaheed-i-Azam Sardar Udham Singh.
+5: Udham Singh (40 Years) – Udham Singh was born in Sangrur district of Punjab and he is commonly referred to as Shaheed-i-Azam Sardar Udham Singh.
 His father and mother died at an early age of 8 and he studied in an orphanage.
 He was inspired by Bhagat Singh and joined the Gadar Party.
-He helped Indian Revolutionaries by providing Arms and ammunitions for which he was later arrested.
+He helped Indian Revolutionaries by providing Arms and ammunition for which he was later arrested.
 He is famous for Assassinating Michael O’Dwyer in England who approved Reginald Dyer’s Jallianwala Bagh massacre.
 He concealed his revolver in a book and entered the hall.
 When the meeting was over he shot O’Dwyer twice killing him immediately.
-After assassinating O’Dwyer he didn’t tried to escape and was arrested.
+After assassinating O’Dwyer he didn’t try to escape and was arrested.

 We have tried to provide you the best information that will allow you to know better about the freedom fighters of India.
 We would be adding more informative facts.
 If you really liked our article then please refer (sharing on Facebook & Twitter) so that we can reach to more people.